urbs: A linear optimisation model for distributed energy systems¶

 - New feature: maximal power gradient for conversion processes

-- Documentation: Buy-Sell Documentation long explanation for Buy and Sell commodity types
+- Documentation: buyselldoc (expired) long explanation for Buy and Sell commodity types

-- Documentation: Mathematical Documentation full listing of sets, parameter, variables, objective function and constraints in mathematical notation and textual expanation
+- Documentation: Model Implementation full listing of sets, parameter, variables, objective function and constraints in mathematical notation and textual explanation

 - Documentation: updated installation notes in README.md

 - Plotting: automatic sorting of time series by variance makes it easier to read stacked plots with many technologies